flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 ### Setup Credentials

-Credentials are required for cloud app to run with it's all features.
+Credentials are required for cloud app to run.
 So we need to setup our own credentials.
 Let's do that in real quick with a few steps:

 1. Go to EC2 dashboard from left sidebar.
 Then click on just launched instance and copy public ip.